yshaikh06/Build-Anything/README.md

 You can access the n8n interface here: http://localhost:5678/
 ### Step 2)

-Now that we have it running, its time to start building our nodes.
+Now that we have it running, it's time to start building our nodes.
 Our model needs to begin with a webhook node in order for it to allow an HTTP POST request.

 Select the POST HTTP Method within the node and customize the Path (ex. rent-criteria).
 This node acts as our entry point for the entire model, without these key components, we won't be able to build off of this node.